mwat56/Nele/README.md

 	# Name of host/domain to secure by BasicAuth.
 	realm = "This Host"

+	# Use screenshot images of linked pages.
+	# NOTE: This feature depends on the external `wkhtmltoimage` binary;
+	# for more details see: https://godoc.org/github.com/mwat56/screenshot
+	Screenshot = true

 	# Web/display theme ("dark" or "light").
 	theme = dark